wp-plugins/p3-profiler/readme.txt

 3. Upload the contents of the zip file to the wp-content/plugins/ folder of your WordPress installation
 4. Then activate the Plugin from Plugins page.

+== Upgrade Notice ==

+= 1.0.5 =
+This version addresses a path disclosure issue.
+Users are encouraged to upgrade.

 == Frequently Asked Questions ==

 = What if I get a warning about usort()? =